SMTG-Bham/ThermoParser/README.rst

 #. *Load*:
      Use the functions is ``tp.data.load`` to load the relevant data.
 #. *Add*:
-     Use functions in modules in ``tp.plot`` to add graphs to the axes.
+     Use functions in ``tp.plot`` modules to add graphs to the axes.
 #. *Save*:
      Use ``plt.savefig`` or equivalent to produce the figure.

-As ThermoPlotter is simply a scripting code, each option can be substituted with bespoke code (i.e. using ``matplotlib.pyplot.subplots`` or ``matplotlib.axes.Axes.scatter``); but these can still be supplemented with helper functions, such as default labels in ``tp.settings`` or colourmap generators in ``tp.plot.colour``.
+As ThermoPlotter is dependent on matplotlib, each stage can be substituted with bespoke code, e.g. using ``matplotlib.pyplot.subplots`` or ``matplotlib.axes.Axes.scatter``.
+These can still be supplemented with ThermoPlotter helper functions, such as default labels which the user can set in ``tp.settings`` or colourmap generators in ``tp.plot.colour``.

+**The best way to get a feel for ThermoPlotter is to see it in action:
+Take a look at our  `examples`_ scripts**

 Currently supported codes are: